5 min read

 How energy efficient are PAS24 Sash Windows?

-Our windows are fitted with 4-16-4 soft argon gas-filled units with a U value as low as 1.2, making them on the most energy efficient around
+Our windows are fitted with 4-16-4 soft coat argon gas-filled units with a U value as low as 1.2, making them one of the most energy efficient around.

 Is PAS24:2016 the same as PAS24:2012?